zy-yao/Biography/content/post/2019-6-EY/index.md

 In the future, we may consider finding more hidden but efficient features, trying more advanced and proper models (Neural Network, AdaBoostClassifier...) to achieve better performance.

-Hopefully, our work could inspire solutions that help city authorities anticipate disruptions, make real-time decisions, design new services, and reshape infrastructures in order that cities as smart as their citizens.
+Hopefully, our work could inspire solutions that help city authorities anticipate disruptions, make real-time decisions, design new services, and reshape infrastructures in order that cities are as smart as their citizens.

 ### PS:

 Today is a big data era.
 Data is just like an iceberg, what we can see is just a small piece, however, there is pretty large valuable information behind them.
-It is urgent to use CS-related knowledge/research to decipher them.
+It is urgent to use machine learning methods to decipher them.

 ![](power_data.png)